 Terms of Address

-Mexicans are polite and formal when interacting with people they do not know well.
+Mexicans are generally polite and formal when interacting with people they do not know well.
 When speaking to an elder or to someone with whom you will have a professional relationship, it is customary to use the formal pronoun usted instead of the informal tú.
-Most English speakers find themselves a bit daunted by the use of usted, uncertain of when it is appropriate and when it is overkill.
-When in doubt, you can always err on the side of caution by using usted with anyone other than children and close friends.
+If you are unsure which pronoun a situation requires, you can always err on the side of caution by using usted with anyone you’ve just met.

-When addressing someone you don’t know well, it is common practice to speak to that person using a polite title, such as señor for a man, señora for a married or older woman, and señorita for a young woman.
-When speaking with a professional, Mexicans may also use the person’s professional title, such as doctor or doctora (doctor), arquitecto (architect), or ingeniero (engineer).
-The title licenciado or licenciada is often used to address a college graduate, as a term of respect.
-In addition, the term maestro, which means both master and teacher, can be used when addressing a skilled tradesman or a teacher.
+It is also common practice to speak to someone you’ve just met using a polite title, such as señor for a man, señora for a married or older woman, and señorita for a young woman.
+When speaking with a professional, Mexicans may also use the person’s professional title, such as doctor/doctora (doctor), arquitecto/arquitecta (architect), or ingeniero/ingeniera (engineer).

-When greeting someone in Mexico, it is customary to make physical contact, rather than simply saying hello.
-A handshake is the most common form of greeting between strangers, though friends will usually greet each other with a single kiss on the cheek or a quick hug.
-The same physical gestures are repeated when you say good-bye.
+When greeting someone in Mexico, it is customary to make physical contact, rather than simply saying “hello.”
+A handshake is the most common form of greeting between strangers, though friends will usually greet each other with a single kiss on the cheek.
+The same physical gestures are repeated when you say goodbye.
 When greeting a group of people, it is necessary to greet and shake hands with each person individually, rather than address the group together.
-Yes, it’s time consuming, but you’ll need to individually say good-bye to everyone in the group, too.

-Even in big cities, Mexicans will often treat each other with respect and courtesy.
-If you need to squeeze past someone on a bus or reach for a tomato over his shoulder at the market, it is customary to say con permiso (with your permission).
-If you accidentally bump into someone (or do anything else that warrants a mild apology), say perdón (sorry).
-It is common courtesy to make eye contact and greet the salesperson when you enter a store, as well as to greet other diners in a restaurant when you enter.
-Commonly, Mexicans will say discuple (forgive me) before asking a question of a stranger.
+If you need to squeeze past someone on a bus or reach over their shoulder at the market, it is customary to say “con permiso” (with your permission).
+If you accidentally bump into someone (or do anything else that warrants a mild apology), say “perdón” (sorry).

 Table Manners and Tipping

-When you are sharing a meal, it is customary to wish other diners buen provecho before you start eating.
-Buen provecho is similar to the well-known French expression bon appetit, and it generally means “enjoy your meal.”
-If you need to leave a meal early, you should excuse yourself and again wish the other diners buen provecho.
-As in most countries, it is customary to wait for everyone to be served before starting to eat.
-Finger foods, like tacos or tortas, can be eaten with your hands, even in restaurants.
-If a meal is served with tortillas, you can help yourself to the basket in the center of the table.
-Same goes for salsa.
+When you are sharing a meal, it is customary to wish other diners “buen provecho” before you start eating.
+Buen provecho is similar to the well-known French expression bon appetit.
+If you need to leave a meal early, you should excuse yourself and again wish everyone at the table “buen provecho.”
+Charmingly, many people will also wish other diners in a restaurant “buen provecho” on their way out.
+As in most countries, when sharing a meal, it is customary to wait for everyone to be served before starting to eat.

 Negotiations and Agreements